Microchip-MPLAB-Harmony/core_apps_sam_c20_c21/apps/fs/sdspi_fat/readme.md

 2. Press Switch to start the file operations
 3. The LED is turned ON if there was no error during creating the directory and copying the file into it

-    Refer to the following table for switch and LED name:
+    Refer to the following table for Switch and LED name:

     | Board | Switch name | LED Name |
     | ----- | -------- | --------- |